julianpoy/RecipeSage/README.md

 4. Run database migrations `docker compose exec backend npx prisma migrate dev`
 5. RecipeSage should be running on `localhost` on port `80`

+Some notes for the repo:

+1. The repo uses the monorepo management tool [nx](https://nx.dev/api).
+You'll find things divided up in the `packages` directory.
+2. I'm currently migrating to Prisma & TRPC, so any new functionality should be added within the `trpc` package rather than the `backend` package, unless it's an update to an existing behavior that does not merit moving.

 Backend API tests can be run via `docker compose exec backend env NODE_ENV=test POSTGRES_LOGGING=false npx nx test backend`.